daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 - Green check indicates items for which it detected no problems
 - Orange triangle represents recommended investigations
 - Red circle represents recommended actions

+### Support Plans

+There are core checks for each category.

+#### Basic & Developer

+- S3 Bucket permissions
+- Security Groups (unrestricted ports)
+- IAM use (one IAM user minimum)
+- MFA on Root Account
+- EBS Public Snapshots
+- RDS Public Snapshots
+- Service Limits

+#### Business & Enterprise

+Inclusive of basic, with additional of:

+- Ability to set CloudWatch alarms when reaching limits
+- Programmatic access using AWS Support API